portovep/pabloporto.me/content/projects/1-custom-cms.md

 -   Enabling continuous delivery by supporting and managing monitoring (collectd and Graphite), logging (logstash and Kibana), and CI/CD tools (GoCD).

--   Improving provisioning, deployment and build scripts to enable migration from snowflake servers to phoenix servers.
+-   Improving provisioning, deployment, and build scripts to enable migration from snowflake servers to phoenix servers.

 -   Adopt Docker to easily build local development environments.